micoli/intellij-php-companion/README.md

         return (value.replaceAll("(\\{.*?\\})", "[^/]*")+ ":");
          ```
 - **rules[].isDefault**
+  - Is this rule the default one?
   - **Default Value**: ``` true ```
 - **rules[].propertyName**
+  - Property of the attribute used
   - **Default Value**: ``` path ```
 <!-- generateDocumentationEnd -->